MaxNoragami/LFA-labs-2025/lab2/Report/report_lab2.md

     - `sigma` remains the same as the original alphabet
     - `delta` is the new transition function for the DFA
     - A custom `HashSetComparer` is used to ensure proper equality checking for HashSets
-- The initial state of the DFA is created as a singleton set containing just the NFA's initial state `Q0`.
+- The initial state of the DFA is created as a singleton set containing just the NFA's initial state `Q0`
-- The algorithm maintains a queue of states that need to be processed (`statesToProcess`), starting with the initial state.
-- For each state in the queue, the method:
-    1. Checks if it contains any of the NFA's final states, and if so, adds it to the DFA's final states (`qF`)
-    2. For each symbol in the alphabet, computes the next state by:
-        - Looking at each individual NFA state in the current composite state
-        - Finding all possible transitions from those states on the current symbol
-        - Combining the destination states into a new composite state
-- If a valid next state is found:
-    - The transition is added to the DFA's transition function (`delta`)
-    - If this is a new state that hasn't been seen before, it's added to both the set of DFA states (`q`) and the processing queue
-- The algorithm continues until all reachable states have been processed (queue is empty).
-- Finally, it returns a new `FiniteAutomaton` representing the DFA, constructed from the computed components.

 ```csharp
 public FiniteAutomaton ToDFA()